hardhats/vista-install-docs/New/InitializeVistA.rst

     TYPE OF MUMPS SYSTEM YOU ARE USING: GT.M(UNIX)// <strong>&lt;enter&gt;</strong>

-    Now loading other FileMan files--please
+    Now loading other Fileman files--please
     wait........................................................................

     The following files have been installed: